by Nellie Huang

 Added by Nicholas Kontis on September 29, 2012 at 11:16am —

 Fall is a beautiful time along New York St’s Hudson River.
 Plan a Columbus Dayate weekend at the historic hotel high above the Hudson.
 Savor the spectacular fall foliage as you boat, hike, take a carriage ride, mountain bike, play golf, or simply sit back and relax while savoring the view.
-The air is crisp,… Continue
+The air is crisp, activities abound, and all that’s missing is… Continue

 Added by Sandra & John Scott on September 27, 2012 at 3:01pm —